 - muscle weakness

 Globus sensation has no treatment.
-That’s because doctors and researchers aren’t sure what causes it, and in most people, the sensation will ease quickly.
+That’s because doctors and researchers are not sure what causes it, and in most people, the sensation goes away quickly.

-It’s important to know, however, that if you experience this sensation from time to time you’re not alone.
-This is a very common feeling, and it isn’t a sign of a more serious problem.
+But it’s important to know that if you experience this sensation from time to time, you’re not alone.
+This is a very common feeling, and it is not a sign of a more serious problem.

 Some of the causes of the lump-in-throat feeling are treatable.
-If your doctor discovers one of these conditions is responsible for your globus sensation, treatment may help ease the feeling.
+If a doctor discovers that one of these conditions is responsible for your globus sensation, treatment may help ease the feeling.

-Treatment for some common causes of a lump in the throat feeling include:
+Treatment for some common causes of feeling a lump in your throat include:

-If muscle tension is causing the feeling, you may be referred to an ENT or speech therapist to learn how to ease the tightness when it occurs.
+If muscle tension is causing the feeling, a doctor may refer you to a speech pathologist or physical therapist to learn how to ease the tightness when it occurs.

-Depression, anxiety, grief, and other mental health issues sometimes cause globus sensation.
-Talk therapy or treatment with antidepressants may help treat the underlying issues that leading to this feeling.
+Depression, anxiety, grief, and other mental health issues can sometimes temporarily cause globus sensation.
+Talk therapy or treatment with antidepressants may help treat the underlying issues that lead to this feeling.

-Both over-the-counter antacids and prescription reflux medications can help ease acid reflux.
-When this is treated, the burning sensation in your throat should ease.
+Both OTC antacids and prescription reflux medications can help ease acid reflux.
+When this is treated, the sensation in your throat should ease.

 Simply chewing and swallowing food may be all you need to ease the feeling.
 Swallowing saliva may cause you to feel a lump in your throat, but swallowing food may ease it.

-Because researchers don’t know what causes globus sensation, it’s difficult to understand how to prevent it.
-The best course of action, then, is to take care of your throat as well as you can.
+Because researchers do not know what causes globus sensation, it’s difficult to understand how to prevent it.
+Because of this, the best course of action is to take care of your throat as well as you can.